-Yet Antergos Linux,offering something new and flexible, simple and yet powerful, surprised me pleasantly in this aspect.
+Yet Antergos Linux, offering something new and flexible, simple and yet powerful, pleasantly surprised me in this aspect.

-The distributions targeting not tech savvy users aim to offer an installation process as simple as possible; in order to not scare the unexperienced user away sane defaults are chosen for most of the options, and besides choosing a language/local, a partitioning scheme, and sometimes a desktop environment, the end user has little to do.
+The distributions targeting not tech savvy users aim to offer an installation process as simple as possible; in order to not scare the unexperienced user away, sane defaults are chosen for most of the options, and besides choosing a language/local, a partitioning scheme, and sometimes a desktop environment, the end user has little to do.

 Some of the distributions that do not offer an advanced installer default, at least, do let the end user do a minimal install from which he can customize the system as he pleases.

-Antergos Linux installer, called Cnchi, offers the usual options allowing the end user to choose its language, region, keyboard, time zone, and partition scheme.
+Antergos Linux installer, called Cnchi, offers the usual options, allowing the end user to choose its language, region, keyboard, time zone, and partition scheme.

 But Antergos Linux is a distribution that pays attention to the minimum detail, something that shows again and again.
 Here we have an example of it: before starting the installation process a quick check is done to verify that some minimum requirements necessary to finish the process successfully are fulfilled.

-When it comes to how to set up the disk partitions the user can go with the predefined schema: erase all data in the disk and install the system (with the possibility of mounting /home in a different partition), or he can define a completely custom partition scheme, creating as many partitions as he deems necessary, choosing the file system to use, and setting the encryption options.
+When it comes to how to set up the disk partitions the user can go with the predefined scheme: erase all data on the disk and install the system (with the possibility of mounting /home in a different partition), or he can define a completely custom partition scheme, creating as many partitions as he deems necessary, choosing the file system to use, and setting the encryption options.

-If the user is setting up a Desktop Linux he can choose from up to 6 different desktop environments: from the full featured KDE, and Gnome desktop to the lightweight desktop environments Xfce, and Openbox, including also the popular Cinnamon, and Mate desktop environments.
+If the user is setting up a Desktop Linux he can choose from up to 6 different desktop environments: from the full featured KDE and Gnome desktop to the lightweight desktop environments Xfce and Openbox, including also the popular Cinnamon and Mate desktop environments.

 The user can also choose to do a “Base” installation without any desktop environment, the ideal option if he is setting up the system to act as a server.
-But, as mentioned earlier, this option can be used to set up a minimal system that he later can customize in full detail: for example if the user wants to install a different Desktop Environment of the ones offered by default by Antergos (like LXQt, or Pantheon)
+But, as mentioned earlier, this option can be used to set up a minimal system that he later can customize in full detail: for example if the user wants to install a different Desktop Environment from the ones offered by default by Antergos (like LXQt, or Pantheon)

-At this point the only thing left to do is wait while the installer downloads the necessary packages and installs the system.
+At this point the only thing left to do is to wait while the installer downloads the necessary packages and installs the system.

 After a more or less lengthy wait (depending on the available Internet connection, the software selected to install, etc) the system is successfully installed and ready to use after a reboot.

-- Based on Arch a solid, and well established distribution (more on that in the next part of the review)
+- Based on Arch, a solid and well established distribution (more on that in the next part of the review)

 - An original installer both simple, innovative and powerful that aims to help the user to install the system he really needs (as opposed to the system that the distro thinks he should need)